Point-of-view shot

-A point of view shot (also known as POV shot, first-person shot or a subjective camera) is a short film scene that shows what a character (the subject) is looking at (represented through the camera).
-It is usually established by being positioned between a shot of a character looking at something, and a shot showing the character's reaction (see shot reverse shot).
-The technique of POV is one of the foundations of film editing.
+A point-of-view shot (also known as POV shot, first-person shot or subjective camera) is a film technique where the camera is positioned to show what a certain character is seeing from their perspective.
+While traditional establishing shots, wide shots, medium shots, and close-ups offer an objective perspective of the scene, a POV shot offers a subjective point of view.

-Subjectives
+Methods

 A POV shot need not be the strict point-of-view of an actual single character in a film.
 Sometimes the point-of-view shot is taken over the shoulder of the character (third person), who remains visible on the screen.
 Sometimes a POV shot is "shared" ("dual" or "triple"), i.e. it represents the joint POV of two (or more) characters.

 Point-of-view, or simply p.o.v., camera angles record the scene from a particular player's viewpoint.
 The point-of-view is an objective angle, but since it falls between the objective and subjective angle, it should be placed in a separate category and given special consideration.
 A point-of-view shot is as close as an objective shot can approach a subjective shot—and still remain objective.
 The camera is positioned at the side of a subjective player—whose viewpoint is being depicted—so that the audience is given the impression they are standing cheek-to-cheek with the off-screen player.
 The viewer does not see the event through the player's eyes, as in a subjective shot in which the camera trades places with the screen player.
 He sees the event from the player's viewpoint, as if standing alongside him.
 Thus, the camera angle remains objective, since it is an unseen observer not involved in the action."